-To ensure the highest level of risk management for our guests, all HR staff must go through a rigorous training and evaluation process before they may participate as a staff member in an HR activity.
-What follows are the requirements necessary to become a certified staff member:
+To ensure the highest level of risk management for our guests, all HR staff must go through a rigorous training and evaluation process before they may participate as a Facilitator in an HR activity.
+What follows are the requirements necessary to become a certified Facilitator:

-High Ropes Directors:
+High Ropes Director:

-- Must complete 40-hour course ACCT Site Specific Level 1 for our site - Must complete a High Ropes Director training in local operation and rescue skills - Being certified in CPR and First Aid is recommended - Must understand the Foundation's's philosophy and goals, and understand how the High Ropes experience supports this mission - Must exhibit common sense, good judgment, and safety awareness - Must be able to demonstrate sensitivity and maturity appropriate to the ages and skill levels of the Participants
+- Must have completed at least the 40-hour ACCT Site Specific Level 1 Course for our site.
+Additional advanced training for rescues is required for staff on this team - Must complete a training in local operating procedures and rescue skills - Being certified in CPR and First Aid is recommended - Must understand the Foundation's's philosophy and goals, and understand how the High Ropes experience supports this mission - Must exhibit common sense, good judgment, and safety awareness - Must be able to demonstrate sensitivity and maturity appropriate to the ages and skill levels of the Participants